 The Program Coordinator is responsible for attending and assisting Face the Music’s 10 major annual presentations.
 The day-of-show schedule is typically 10 hours long - 11:30am to 9:30 pm.
 Concerts would shift the Program Coordinator’s weekly schedule.

 - Excellent digital and verbal communication skills

-- Ability to problem solve
+- Strong judgement and ability to problem solve under pressure

 - Passion for music and music education